Serving all people by providing personalized health and wellness through exemplary care, education and research.

 You may also have the test if you get repeated bacterial infections.
 And if you have already been diagnosed with an autoimmune disease, you may have this test to monitor its progress.

-Your health care provider may also order a total complement activity test, or CH50.
+Your healthcare provider may also order a total complement activity test, or CH50.
 This test measures all nine components of the complement system, from C1 to C9.

-Doctors often order a complement C4 test along with a complement C3 test.
+Healthcare providers often order a complement C4 test along with a complement C3 test.
 In certain diseases, both components are low, but in others only one component is low.
 In lupus, both C3 and C4 levels are usually low.

 Tests to measure antibodies in your blood